Springfield Armory: Shays' Rebellion (1787)

 In 1786 and 1787, American Revolutionary War veteran Daniel Shays led an armed, populist uprising that attempted to overthrow the Government of Massachusetts.
 On January 25, 1787, thousands of Shays' Regulators marched on the Springfield Armory, hoping to seize its weaponry and force a change of government.
-That day the Springfield Armory was defended by state militia, who fired grape shot at the rebels, forcing them to flee.
+That day the Springfield Armory was defended by state militia, who fired grapeshot at the rebels, forcing them to flee.
 This confrontation proved decisive, as Shays' Rebellion was crushed soon thereafter, and some of its participants tried for treason.

 Shays' Rebellion directly influenced the delegates at the 1787 Constitutional Convention.
 Washington cited it as his reason for coming out of retirement.
 During the debates over the U.S. Constitution, in encouraging a stronger Federal government, James Madison cautioned the attendees that "the rebellion in Massachusetts is a warning, gentlemen."

 Production (1795–1968)

 Early years

 In 1793, the National Arsenal contained brass ordnance, howitzers, traveling carriages, shot strapt, canisters filled, quilted grape, iron shot, shells, powder, musket ball, cylinders, caps, paper cartridges, fuzes filled, muskets, swords, various military stores, and implements.
 In 1795, the Springfield Armory produced the new nation's first musket - the Model 1795 Musket which was largely patterned after the French Charleville musket which had armed the French army during the American Revolution.